MaelDore/deepSTRAPP/README.md

 ## :dart: Summary

-**deepSTRAPP** provides a powerful analytic framework to investigate the **Rate Diversification Hypothesis (RDH)** in the context of Historical Biogeography.
+<br> **deepSTRAPP** provides a powerful analytic framework to
+investigate the **Rate Diversification Hypothesis (RDH)** in the context of Historical Biogeography.
 RDH posits that current heterogeneity in diversity patterns such as the Latitudinal Diversity Gradient are mostly due to differences in diversification rates across bioregions.
 This hypothesis is typically assessed by comparing diversification rates across tips between the different bioregions with for example a STRAPP test (*Rabosky & Huang, 2016*).
 However, such tests only compare current rates of diversification that mat not be informative about the **long-term past dynamics shaping present-day biodiversity**. deepSTRAPP overcomes this methodological gap: it enables to test the RDH by